sandreza/Mesoscale/docs/src/simulation_1.md

 # Mesoscale Channel Setup
 The equations of motion are [here](@ref sec:eom).
+The Oceananigans script is the hybrid.jl setup [here](https://github.com/sandreza/Mesoscale/blob/master/oceananigans_scripts/hybrid.jl).

 # Boundary Conditions / Source Terms

 - Buoyancy : Linear relaxation to the surface, insulating boundary conditions elsewhere.
 A sponge layer relaxation to the northern wall.
-- Momentum : Linear drag and no penetration on the bottom, gaussian wind-stress for the zonal velocity at the surface, stress-free boundary conditions for the meridional velocity and no penetration at the surface
+- Momentum : Linear drag for the horizontal velocities, gaussian wind-stress for the zonal velocity at the surface, stress-free boundary conditions for the meridional velocity, no penetration for the wall normal velocities.

 # Table of model parameters and functional form